57 The Summer of 1966

 We are the champions!

-On the pitch by Pluckley Close one morning, I saw the Chitty Brothers arrive with their football.
+On the Beechings Way pitch near Pluckley Close one morning I saw the Chitty Brothers arrive with their football.

 ‘Who are you being, Barry?’ asked Adrian, a wavy haired boy a year younger than me.